 Without the IGC, we would need to recover a greater proportion of our growth-related costs through our operational charges.
 All customers would have to pay a lot more for their water and wastewater services.
-For more information about IGCs click here.

 Why are IGCs necessary?

 Refer to the graphic on our website.